 Students who work on campus are exempt from FICA taxes on wages earned during academic terms in which they are enrolled at least half-time.
 Students also have the added benefit of working in close proximity to where they are going to class and studying.

 Domestic students can work during the break period after their graduation, but must cease working at the start of the next academic quarter.
 For example, if a student graduated in June, he/she can work through summer break until September when the fall quarter begins.
-International students must end their student position by the last day of classes.
+International students must end their student position by their graduation date.

 Insurance Claims - University Property and Liability